01 Getting Started

 When this push is triggered to find a single record, the Account Number in Salesforce must match the Account Number entered by the user.

 This differs from a get records operation, which finds data in Salesforce and returns it to your Titan Web project.
-This process typically runs a little slower as there are security measures when pulling data from Salesforce into Titan.
+This process typically runs a little slower as security measures exist when pulling data from Salesforce into Titan.

-A Push Find runs entirely on Salesforce, it locates the record and does nothing more.
-This means it runs faster and is more secure.
+A Push Find runs entirely on Salesforce.
+It locates the record and does nothing else, which means it runs faster and is more secure.

-You will want to use a push find in scenarios where you need to locate a record and reference it.
+You should use a push find in scenarios where you need to locate a record and reference it.

 06 Creating a Child Push